Pests

 1. 1

 Move the plant to the coolest available location in your home — below 65°F is ideal.
-This is the single most important intervention.
-Spider mite reproduction slows dramatically below 65°F and essentially stops below 55°F.
+This is the single most important intervention, since spider mite reproduction slows dramatically below 65°F and essentially stops below 55°F.

 2. 2

-Take the plant to a shower and rinse it thoroughly with cool water, covering every leaf surface and the undersides.
-The cool water temperature is actually beneficial for ivy and immediately dislodges most of the mite population.
+Take the plant to a shower or sink and rinse it thoroughly with cool water, covering every leaf surface and working into the leaf axils and stem junctions where colonies hide.
+The cool water is beneficial to the ivy itself and immediately dislodges most of the visible mite population.
 Repeat daily for 3–4 days.

 3. 3

-Apply a miticide — bifenazate (Floramite) or abamectin are the most effective options against established populations.
-Insecticidal soap is a lower-toxicity alternative but requires more applications on a heavy infestation.
-Apply to all surfaces including stem undersides and leaf axils.
-Repeat every 5–7 days for 3 applications.
+Apply a miticide to all plant surfaces, including stem undersides and leaf axils — bifenazate (Floramite) or abamectin are the most effective options against an established population, with insecticidal soap as a lower-toxicity alternative that requires more repeat applications on a heavy infestation.
+Repeat every 5–7 days for 3 applications to catch newly hatched mites.

 4. 4

 Increase ambient humidity around the plant to above 50% using a humidifier.
-Cool plus humid conditions strongly inhibit mite reproduction.
-A cool, humidified room is very nearly mite-proof for ivy.
+Cool, humid conditions together strongly inhibit mite reproduction, and a cool, well-humidified room is very nearly mite-proof for ivy.

 5. 5

-In severe infestations where the plant has lost most of its leaves: cut the vines back to 4–6 inch stubs and treat the stumps thoroughly with miticide.
-In cool conditions with adequate humidity, the plant will resprout from the nodes within 3–4 weeks.
+In severe infestations where the plant has lost most of its leaves, cut the vines back to 4–6 inch stubs and treat the stumps thoroughly with miticide.
+In cool conditions with adequate humidity, the plant typically resprouts from the remaining nodes within 3–4 weeks.

 Prevention